 What is the CFTC Whistleblower Program?

-The Commission's whistleblower program was created by the Dodd-Frank Act, and it provides monetary awards to persons who voluntarily report violations of the Commodity Exchange Act if the information leads the Commission to bring an action, or if the information significantly contributes to the success of a Commission action, that results in more than $1 million in monetary sanctions.
+The Commission's whistleblower program was created by the Dodd-Frank Act, and it provides monetary awards to persons who voluntarily report violations of the Commodity Exchange Act (CEA) if the information leads the Commission to bring an action, or if the information significantly contributes to the success of a Commission action, that results in more than $1 million in monetary sanctions.
 The Commission can also pay awards based on monetary sanctions collected by other authorities in actions that are related to a successful CFTC action and are based on information provided by a CFTC whistleblower.
-The Dodd-Frank whistleblower provisions also prohibit retaliation by employers against employees who provide the Commission with information about possible violations, or who assist the Commission in any investigation or proceeding based on such information.
+The Dodd-Frank whistleblower provisions also prohibit any action taken to impede an individual from communicating directly with the Commission's staff about a possible violation of the CEA, as well as retaliation by employers against employees who come forward with information about possible violations.
+The CFTC has authority under the CEA to enforce the anti-retaliation provisions against offending employers.
 The Dodd-Frank whistleblower provisions also include certain confidentiality protections to whistleblowers.

-To become a whistleblower, an individual must submit a Form TCR – Tip, Complaint or Referral.
+To be eligible for a whistleblower award, an individual (or group of individuals) must first submit a Form TCR – Tip, Complaint, or Referral.
 The Form TCR may be submitted electronically via the website, or by fax or mail.

 To provide information voluntarily, you must give information to the Commission before the Commission sends you, your lawyer, or your employer a request, inquiry or demand for the information.
 You also cannot provide information to the Commission "voluntarily" if you have already received a request, inquiry, or demand from Congress, another regulatory or enforcement agency or a self-regulatory organization (such as the National Futures Association).
 On the other hand, if you provided information to any such organization before receiving a request, inquiry, or demand, your submission to the Commission will also be considered voluntary.
 Rule 165.2(o)